Benzito1590/HTML-CSS-JS-Projects/Readme.md

 ## Hi.
 Welcome to my page.
-This is all my Projects that I make at FreeCodeCamp.org and my own projects that I make.
+This is all my Projects that I make for FreeCodeCamp.org and some is my projects.

 ### On this Page